 Insurance companies typically place many restrictions and demands on doctors and dictate the frequency and level of care that physicians may provide to their patients.
 In order to offer you the highest-quality personalized service, tailored to your individual needs and not subject to third-party restrictions, Dr. Ambardar does not contract with any insurance providers.
 In this way, she can focus all of her energies on serving you, the patient, to the best of her abilities.

-Do you offer Saturday and evening appointments?
+Do you offer evening or early morning appointments?